Roles that kids play in bullying

 labels 'bully' and 'victim' are unhelpful and can cause additional problems.

 It is more helpful to describe the role, rather than to label the child.
+A student who is bullied in one context may do the bullying in another, and a student who sees bullying in one context may be bullied in another.

 Most of the time bullying takes place with students (and others) present.
 People who witness bullying are called